rbreaves/kinto/README.md

 First off I'd like to thank the Stackoverflow and Stackexchange community.
 I have probably rubbed some mods the wrong way over there, but the people from the community in general are extremely helpful and gracious and without their contributions would have made this much more difficult.
 The person I'd like to thank most though from over there is Glen Whitney.
 Without his detailed explaining of how to rebind keys in xkb this would not have come together at all, as every other remapping solution were non-starters as complexity increases.

 Secondarily I'd like to thank Christian Eriksson*, as he provided information that kept me up at night.. literally.
 Even after I implemented a similar bash script to one he had suggested I knew that fully implementing a c/c++ solution was where Kinto needed to head to and his explaination was better than I remember it being now that I have gone back to read it again.
 He also never provided a full implementation of a c/c++ solution - he did hit on the pain points pretty well of what one would need to do and watch out for.
-I am not sure where I got the first example code of implementing a based solution, but he definitely went over it well.
+I am not sure where I got the first example code of implementing a c based solution, but he definitely went over it well.

 Kui and his gist file** was really the c based solution that I found had the fewest issues to resolve to making it a reliable solution.
 It didn't account for all failures very well, aka BadWindow issues, but it made for a great foundation on which Kintox11 is built.
 I cannot thank him enough for putting it out there for others to work with.